Chart Color Schemes

 Employment

-The area specializes strongly in health care & social assistance with an employment share 1.3 times the regional level.
-Construction has a limited presence at 7.6% compared to the regional 10.1%.
-Employment opportunities locally appear limited as indicated by Census working population vs resident population comparison.
-Over the past year, employment increased by 9.9%, while labour force grew by 9.7%, reducing the unemployment rate by 0.2 percentage points.
-In contrast, Rest of Qld had employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment rate.
-State-level data to 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Avenell Heights's employment mix suggests local employment should increase by 6.4% over five years and 13.6% over ten years.
+The area appears to offer limited local employment opportunities, as indicated by the Census working population count versus resident population.
+Over the year to September 2025, employment increased by 10.1%, while labour force grew by 9.9%, leading to a unemployment rate decrease of 0.2 percentage points.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with an unemployment rate increase of 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Avenell Heights' employment mix suggests local employment should increase by 6.4% over five years and 13.6% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment